• Skip to main content

 vanilla ice cream cone on its side

-🥄 Cornstarch Ice Cream
+🥄 Corn starch in Ice Cream

-To thicken homemade ice cream without using eggs use cornstarch.
+To thicken homemade ice cream without using eggs, use cornstarch.
 Yes!
-The starch you use to make pudding, gravy and thicken fruit sauces.
+The starch you use to make pudding, gravy, and thicken fruit sauces.

 Cornstarch becomes an ice cream-thickener by mixing together cornstarch and sugar before adding the cold liquid, whisking it together, and slowly heating to a boil.
 Cooking this with cream and milk makes a pudding-like ice cream base the same way cornstarch creates a thickened sauce or gravy.

 Cornstarch in the ice cream base becomes gelled as it absorbs the milk and cream.
 Those gelled molecules create the thickened "custard" that gets churned.
+This is why cornstarch is the perfect egg substitute for ice cream.

 The cornstarch gives any extra water in the ingredients some starch molecules to grab onto.
 The cornstarch absorbs extra liquid and turns it into soft jellied bits, instead of icy crystals.